jpgill86/neurotic/README.rst

                             starting the standalone app (other args will be ignored)

-    Defaults for arguments and options can be changed in .neurotic/neurotic-config.txt, located in your home directory.
+    Defaults for arguments and options can be changed in a global config file, .neurotic\neurotic-config.txt, located in your home directory.

 Citing *neurotic*
 -----------------